Approved by the Ithaca College Board of Trustees on October 12, 2012 and May 18, 2013.

 - While the election results will be announced as soon as votes are tallied, the chair-elect will normally take office no later than the beginning of the following academic year.
 However, by mutual agreement, the outgoing and incoming chairs may determine an earlier date for this transition.

 The date of transition is not particularly critical.
-However, it is important that a chairperson be available during the summer months in the event that the administration requires his or her consultation.
+However, it is important that a chairperson be available during the summer months in the event that the administration needs to consult with the chair.

-The chairperson shall work closely with the provost and vice president for educational affairs (or her/his designated representative) in coordinating the functioning of the subcommittees and the committee of the whole, directing the entire policy and curriculum review operation, and ensuring effective communication among all participants in the curriculum and policy development process.
-The Office of the Provost and Vice President for Educational Affairs is responsible for providing staff support to the committee.
+The chairperson shall work closely with the provost and vice president for academic affairs (or their designated representative) in coordinating the functioning of the subcommittees and the committee of the whole, directing the entire policy, program assessment, and curriculum review operation, and ensuring effective communication among all participants in these processes.
+The Office of the Provost and Vice President for academic affairs is responsible for providing staff support to the committee.

 The term of the faculty member from Faculty Council shall be one year.
-The terms of the other faculty members shall be three years, one-third designated each year, so that one of the at-large faculty members shall be elected each year and only one representative may be elected by a school each year.
-Student terms are for one or two years as designated by the Student Government Association at the time of selection.
+The terms of the other faculty members shall be three years.
+Student terms are for one or two years as designated by the Student Government Council at the time of selection.
 If a member of the committee resigns, then the group which originally selected the member shall select a replacement.

 This committee is responsible for considering any matters affecting academic policy in the institution.
-Its duties are to review new programs and periodically review the reorganization, modification of majors or programs; to recommend appropriate action by the faculty; to advise the provost and vice president for educational affairs in academic matters; and to make recommendations to the provost and vice president for educational affairs on adjudicatory resolutions of competing academic interests or policies.
+Its duties are to review new programs and periodically review the reorganization or, modification of majors or programs; to review and provide feedback on the college's academic assessment process; to advise on periodic academic program reviews; to recommend appropriate action by the faculty; to advise the provost and vice president for academic affairs in academic matters; and to make recommendations to the provost and vice president for academic affairs on adjudicatory resolutions of competing academic interests or policies.
+The APC Procedures Manual shall describe the procedural details of how the work within the subcommittees is accomplished.

-Before they are presented to the Academic Policies Committee, curriculum proposals need the approval of the faculty-through the appropriate school procedure-and the dean of the school, or through the Committee on College-Wide Requirements (CCR).
-The Subcommittee on Curriculum first reviews the proposals sent by the school and then recommends them to the committee as a whole.
-On all curriculum proposals of any kind, the Academic Policies Committee makes recommendations to the provost and vice president for educational affairs, who reviews and then forwards them to the president for final institutional review and approval.
+Subcommittee on Curriculum (APC-C).
+Before they are presented to the Academic Policies Committee, curriculum proposals need the approval of the faculty-through the appropriate school procedure-and the dean of the school.
+Curriculum proposals for all-college curriculum or for designations associated with the ICC will transition from the ICC Director to APC-C. The Subcommittee on Curriculum reviews the proposals sent by the school or the ICC Director and recommends them to the committee as a whole.
+Curricular proposals associated with graduate programs proceed from schools to Graduate Council, and Graduate Council makes recommendations to the Academic Policy Committee.
+On all curriculum proposals of any kind, the Academic Policies Committee makes recommendations to the provost and vice president for academic affairs, who conducts the final institutional review and approval.

-The Subcommittee on Policy first reviews policy proposals-which a variety of sources can initiate-and then recommends them to the committee as a whole.
-The Academic Policies Committee makes its recommendations about policy proposals to the Faculty Council which conducts its own review of the proposed policy and back to the subcommittee on Policy.
-If both entities are in agreement, the proposed policy is forwarded to the provost and vice president for educational affairs.
-If the Faculty Council has concerns or reservations about a proposed policy recommendation, a subgroup selected by Faculty Council will enter into discussions with representatives of the subcommittee on Policy until all concerns have been satisfactorily addressed at which time the subcommittee on Policy will forward the agreed-upon proposal to the provost and vice president for educational affairs.
-If Faculty Council and the subcommittee on Policy are unable to come to a satisfactory resolution of differences, the subcommittee on Policy will forward the individual reports to the provost and vice president for education for adjudication and resolution.
-The provost and vice president for educational affairs will consult with the Executive Committee of Faculty Council and with the Academic Policies Committee, as well as with the Subcommittee on Policy, in an attempt to reconcile the differing perspectives on the policy.
-After such reconciliation-and revision, where appropriate-is completed, the provost and vice president for educational affairs will review and then forward the recommended policy to the president for final institutional review and approval.
+Subcommittee on Policy (APC_P).
+The Subcommittee on Policy reviews policy proposals and recommends them to the committee as a whole.
+A variety of constituents can propose new academic policy.
+The Academic Policies Committee makes its recommendations about policy proposals to the Faculty Council which conducts its own review of the proposed policy and forwards the proposal and recommendation back to the Subcommittee on Policy.
+If both entities are in agreement, the proposed policy is forwarded to the provost and vice president for academic affairs.
+If the Faculty Council has concerns or reservations about a proposed policy recommendation, a subgroup selected by Faculty Council will enter into discussions with representatives of the Subcommittee on Policy until all concerns have been satisfactorily addressed, at which time the Subcommittee on Policy will forward the agreed-upon proposal to the provost and vice president for academic affairs.
+If Faculty Council and the Subcommittee on Policy are unable to come to a satisfactory resolution of differences, the Subcommittee on Policy will forward the individual reports to the provost and vice president for academic affairs for adjudication and resolution.
+The provost and vice president for academic affairs will consult with the Executive Committee of Faculty Council and with the Academic Policies Committee, as well as with the Subcommittee on Policy, in an attempt to reconcile the differing perspectives on the policy.
+After such reconciliation–and revision, where appropriate–is completed, the provost and vice president for academic affairs will review and then forward the recommended policy to the president for final institutional review and approval.

 A schedule of meetings for the academic year will be set up early in the fall semester to ensure the most expeditious interaction between the Academic Policies Committee and the Faculty Council.